h-parekh/QA_tests/docker/README.md

 # Build
-dockerbuild . -f docker/Dockerfile -t qa_tests
+docker build . -f docker/Dockerfile -t qa_tests

 # Running in development
 To run this locally, from the root directory: